Salvelop07/EBet/README.md

 # Ebets
-Ebets is a decentralized betting platform, built using Ethereum, where you can create and join bets.
+Ebets is a user-friendly decentralized betting platform built on Ethereum, allowing you to create and join bets for sports and esports matches—check it out at 🌐 ebets.ch or via IPFS! 🎮🏆

 Ebets focuses on sports and e-sports matches.
 You can access it in a convenient way
 at: [ebets.ch](https://ebets.ch) or at ipfs: